Events Frequently Asked Questions

 Parking space requires written permission from the University of Calgary Parking and Transportation Services.
 Contact Parking and Transportation Services to determine if a designated parking lot or spaces or other special arrangements are required for extra vehicles brought on to university property.

-All requests for filming or photography must go through the Conference and Events Management office.
+All requests for filming or photography must go through the UCalgary Accommodations and Events office.

 A certificate of insurance naming the University of Calgary as an "Additional Insured" is required for all external filming companies requesting to film on campus.
 A formal agreement will be prepared outlining the details and to be signed by both parties.

-Conference and Events Management will consult with Risk Management and Insurance prior to consent.
+UCalgary Accommodations and Events will consult with Risk Management and Insurance prior to consent.

 Events requiring the use of university roads or sidewalks, such as a road race, must apply to Parking and Transportation Services.
 Details such as the route, any required altering of traffic patterns, or the shutting down of roadways must be included in the request.
 Parking and Transportation Services will evaluate the request and determine what impact the event may have on other university activities.